kamweti/cakephp-menu-builder/README.md

 -	Tag your menus by a slug which you'll use while displaying

--  	Display the menu anywhere in your views by calling the helper method display and passing the
+-  	Display the menu anywhere in your views by calling the helper method display and passing a slug

 		<?php $this->Menu->display('yourmenuslug'); ?>